Is a Balance Transfer a Good Idea?

 Balance transfer offer: 0% APR for 12 months

-In the example above, you’d be paying roughly $400 in finance charges annually (using simple math).
+In the example above, you’d be paying roughly $400 in finance charges (interest) annually (using simple math).

-If you accepted the terms of the balance transfer offer, you’d immediately be hit with a $100 balance transfer fee, pushing your balance to $2,100.
+If you accepted the terms of the balance transfer offer, you’d immediately be hit with a $60 balance transfer fee, pushing your credit card balance to $2,060.

 At the same time, you wouldn’t incur any finance charges for a full 12 months.

-If you were able to pay off the entire balance during that 12 months you’d save about $300.
-Not a bad deal, and perhaps a good idea.
+And if you were able to pay off the entire balance during that 12 months, you’d save about $300.
+Not a bad deal, and perhaps a good idea, assuming you like to save money.

-However, if you didn’t manage to pay off the entire balance, you’d be subject to finance charges again once the introductory 0% APR expired.
+However, if you didn’t manage to pay off the entire credit card balance within that time, you’d be subject to finance charges again once the introductory 0% APR period came to an end.

 Current balance: $10,000